ncatlin/lockwatcher/README.md

 A much better defence against RAM aquisition, but fiddly to set up and requires some hardware.

 You need a webcam.
-Any webcam: A £5 no-brand horror will be fine.
-Your motherboard or camera should also have an LED or two to give the case a bit of light inside.
+A £5 no-brand horror will be fine but one without a microphone or a microphone you have disabled would be a good idea for obvious reasons.
+The camera or inside of your case should also have an LED or two to give the case a bit of light inside.

 Now the tricky bit: Suspend it in the computer case so it can swing freely.
 Use tape, string, whatever: just make sure the camera is free to swing a little when the case itself is moved.
 It also needs to be plugged in to USB,